Chairman, CEO and Executive Editor

 , from Harvard College, an MBA from Harvard Business School and a J.D. from Harvard Law School.

-Justina Hierta manages Africa.com's core administrative and financial activities, bringing a focus on building organizational capacity and delivering results.
+Justina Hierta manages Africa.com's core financial activities, bringing a focus on building organizational capacity and delivering results.

 She has worked with a local NGO in Burkina Faso, conducted primary research in Rwanda on civil society and justice, and in China on the politics of its international trade relations.